TyphoidTony/emacs_config/README.md

 - lsp : lists packages

+- small-term : opens up a small ANSI-Term below the window.

 - tog: Taken from a stack overflow question about how to lock buffers

 - clear-shell : from emacs wiki is a 'clear' command of sorts for the shell

 - (C-up) (C-down) (C-left) (C-right) : shrinks, enlarges as well as shrinks and enlarges horizontally respectively